-Once it has been rebooted, check if you still get the same kind of national consumer center spam messages.
-If they’re gone, for now, that’s great.
+Once you reboot it, check if you still get the same kind of national consumer center scam messages.
+If they’re not here for now, that’s great.
 But wait, there’s more!

 It may not be active and the app related to it might still be hibernating after that reboot, so you will need to make sure that it has been completely removed.
 To do that, you should do this next step as well.
 It’s optional, but I recommend you do it anyway.